Storytelling in Small Town Ontario

 Link to the Interview

-Mary Fairhurst Breen - YA and Memoirs
+Mary Fairhurst Breen - Pride and Tragicomedy

 Mary describes herself as a late blooming author of queer tragicomedies.
 But she also writes creative nonfiction, op-eds and works for younger audiences such as her most recent book